Christmas Pudding Truffles (no-cook!)

 Want to have a few Christmas-with-a-twist treats?
 These have those seasonal flavours.
 Try them – they’re lovely as well as being super-easy to make.
 Thankyou to Parry Marsh, whose recipe this is.
 This makes around 22 pieces.

-Add the agave syrup and vine fruit/raisins, and process again until the fruit is mostly broken down.
+2. Add honey/syrup, vine fruit/raisins, and process again until the fruit is mostly broken down.

 *Goji berries are optional but give it a slightly richer flavor and a few chewy bits since they never blend in totally.